Recycling in the RDEK

 Oil, Oil Filters & Antifreeze

 The BC Used Oil Management Association (BCUOMA) oversees the used oil program in BC.
 There are several depots throughout the region.
 Ensure every drop of used oil and antifreeze, every filter and every container is brought to a collection facility so it can be disposed of properly.
+The RDEK has Used Oil Depots at the Cranbrook, Fernie, and Kimberley transfer stations.
 To find a drop-off location near you visit www.bcusedoil.com

 Paint